olive-language/olive/docs/async.md

     return response
 ```

-Calling an `async` function doesn't run it immediately; it returns a "future"—a promise that the work will be done.
+Calling an `async` function doesn't run it immediately.
+It returns a "future", which is like a promise that the work will eventually be done.
 The work only starts when you `await` it.

 ## Running Multiple Tasks at Once